2020PB/police-brutality/reports/Virginia.md

 * https://vpm.org/news/articles/13954/video-richmond-police-spit-at-or-near-detained-protester

-### Law enforcement officer fires tear gas at vehicle only to discover it's a police vehicle | June 1st
+### Law enforcement officer fires tear gas at vehicle only to discover it's a police vehicle | 2021-06-01

 In this video, an officer fires a tear gas canister at a slow moving vehicle in the Robert E. Lee Memorial roundabout.
 It appears that he was unaware the vehicle belonged to the police.